ReddishBearGames/JBCStationMonitorSwift/README.md

 You might have realized that this protocol, in contrast to the Robot version, is binary and not ASCII based.
 That means that the STX and ETX control characters might actually appear naturally in the middle of a frame.
 Because of this, frames have to be encoded and decoded before transmission and after receipt.
 This is done by using the Data Link Escape (DLE, ASCII 0x10).
 The STX and ETX characters bookending the frame must be preceeded with DLE - and **only** the bookending occurrences of 0x02 and 0x03.
 Any other occurrences mid-frame should be ignored.
 If 0x10 appears anywhere in the middle of a frame, an additional 0x10 needs to be inserted to "escape" it.

 Note that this encoding must occur *after* the frame is formed and is not considered part of the frame itself.
-So these DLE characters are not part of the BCC calculation.
+So these added DLE characters are not part of the BCC calculation.